jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 objects (torus, cube, and teapot) which can be selected by changing #defines at the top of main.cpp.

-Rendering proceeds in two phases.
+There are two phases to the rendering pipeline.
 At the end of each phase, threads will block at a barrier until all other threads are finished.
+The pipeline is structured as follows:

+### Geometry Phase

-- Geometry: the vertex shader is run on sets of vertex attributes.
-It produces an array of vertex parameters.
+The vertex shader is run on sets of input vertex attributes.
+It produces an array of output vertex parameters.
 Vertices are divided between threads, each of which processes 16 at a time (one vertex per vector lane).
 There are up to 64 vertices in progress simultaneously per core (16 vertices times four threads).

+### Pixel Phase
-- Pixel: Each thread works on a single 256x256 tile of the screen at a time.
+Each thread works on a single 256x256 tile of the screen at a time.

-The rasterizer recursively subdivides triangles down to 4x4 squares (16 pixels), which then are shaded in parallel using the vector unit, with one pixel per lane.
-The parameters are interpolated for these values and fed to the pixel shader, which returns color values.
-These values are blended and written back to the frame buffer.
-Similar to the geometry phase, up to 64 pixels are being processed simultaneously.
+- Triangle setup & culling: Skip triangles that are facing away from the camera (backface culling).
+Do a simple bounding box check to skip triangles that don't overlap the current tile.
+Convert from screen space to raster coordinates.
+- Rasterization: Recursively subdivide triangles to 4x4 squares (16 pixels).
+The remaining stages work on 16 pixels at a time with one pixel per vector lane.
+- Z-Buffer/early reject: Interpolate the z value for each pixel, reject ones that are not visible, and update the Z-buffer.
+- Parameter interpolation: Interpolated vertex parameters in a perspective correct manner for each pixel, to be passed to the pixel shader.
+- Pixel shading: determine the colors for each of the pixels.
+- Blend/writeback: If alpha is enabled, blend here (reject pixels where the alpha is zero).
+Write values into framebuffer.

 The frame buffer is hard coded at location 0x100000 (1MB).